Audi Q7 vs BMW X5

 Mercedes GLE aside, the Audi Q7 and BMW X5 are the best-selling German luxury midsize SUVs in America.
-Whereas BMW SUVs are typically associated with a spirited drive and bold styling, Audi SUVs are known for their focus on passenger comfort and smart styling.
+Whereas BMW SUVs are known for their spirited drive and bold styling, Audi SUVs are known for refined manners and comfort.

 Does that still hold true for the latest models?
-Let’s find out—today we’ll be comparing the new facelifted 2020 Audi Q7 to the 2020 BMW X5, and declaring one of the two a winner.
+Let’s find out—today we’ll be comparing the new 2021 Audi Q7 to the 2021 BMW X5.

 The Audi Q7 and X5 are competitively priced, and both start from just under $60,000.
 However, the Q7 has better standard features on lower trims.

-New styling makes the 2020 Q7 one of the most sophisticated looking Audis yet.
+Recent changes make the Q7 one of the nicest looking Audis yet.
 But those seeking a meaner and sportier look will love the X5.

 The Audi Q7 was undoubtedly one of the most boring looking SUVs on the market back in 2019.
-Its design hadn’t changed since 2015 and it couldn’t compare to the aggressive styling of the BMW X5 and Mercedes GLE or futuristic Lexus RX.
+Its design hadn’t changed since 2015 and it couldn’t compare to the aggressive BMW X5 and Mercedes GLE or spacecraft-like Lexus RX.

 But new styling tweaks such as a redesigned grille, new side sills, chrome trim for the tailgate and revised exhaust tips, has made the facelifted Audi Q7 a much more attractive SUV than it was.
-It looks modern and oozes class and conservatism.
+It looks modern and oozes class from every angle.

-Meanwhile, the BMW X5 remains as stylish as ever, with its mean dual-kidney grilles giving it that mean look we love about BMWs.
-While the body dimensions are almost identical to the Q7, the X5 somehow has more visual presence on the road, whereas the Q7 looks a bit like a beefed up station wagon.
+Meanwhile, the BMW X5 remains the stylish beast we’ve grown used to.
+While the body dimensions are almost identical to the Q7, the X5 somehow has more visual presence on the road, whereas the Q7 looks a bit like a station wagon on steroids.

 Overall the two SUVs are both attractive in their own right.
-The design changes to the Q7 bring it up to par, and ultimately it’s your call as to which vehicle suits your design tastes better.
+The Q7 is now a pleasure to look at (though it doesn’t look quite as good as the futuristic Q8) and the X5 looks as good as ever.
+Ultimately it’s your call as to which vehicle suits your design taste better.